 Grading, Score Reports and Certificates

-Multiple-choice answer documents and essays are sent to the University of Texas at Austin for scoring immediately after the testing cycle.
+Examinees have access to their scores at their online account that is created for payment two to three days after testing.
 Examinees will receive the score letter and/or certificate (if they pass) from the Austin office approximately two weeks after the examination.
 To access your certificate or to order a replacement, go to: http://bass.tea.state.tx.us/Tea.GEDi.Web/Forms/CertificateSearch.aspx

 Passing Scores and Retests